muchdogesec/stix2extensions/docs/create_new_extension.md

 You must always pass these four values for each property you are defining.

+This is a very simple example of defining the object structure.
+See the other existing objects for examples of what can be done.

 ### 1.4 Define the class

 Inside your custom STIX object class, you sjpi;d define metadata about the extension itself — such as its purpose and last modification date.